Ever felt like you wanted to adjust the sound levels of your surroundings?

 In second place you have the universal earplugs.
 They’re made to fit anyone.

 Loop is the universal of universal earplugs.
 Like I said above: The Loops come with a range of foam ear tips in different sizes and a pair of silicone tips so you can pick whatever suits you best.
 And party safe and comfortable as long as you want!

 Maybe this sounds weird, but think about it.
 What’s one of the main reasons you don’t want to wear earplugs?
 Probably because you don’t feel like they go with your personal style.
 I can’t blame you.
 A silicone Christmas tree up your ear doesn’t look that sexy.
 Luckily enough there are some fancy and elegant earplugs, you’d actually want to wear.

 In matters of taste, there can be no disputes.
 But without bragging, Loop has the looks.

-The Loops come in a range of 8 colors: Raving Red, Midnight Black, Brilliant Black, Electric White, Funky Blue, Flirty Rose Gold, Glorious Gold and Swinging Silver
+The Loops come in a range of 8 colors: Raving Red, Midnight Black, Flirty Rose Gold, Glorious Gold, and Swinging Silver

 Universal earplugs are more in a price range between $10 and $40, considering what brand and what type you buy.

-Generally custom earplugs are expensive or real expensive.
-Due to process of how they’re made, the materials and the number of people working on them.
+Generally, custom earplugs are expensive or really expensive.
+Due to the process of how they’re made, the materials and the number of people working on them.

-But are you ready to spent so much money on earplugs?
+But are you ready to spend so much money on earplugs?
 Because the possibility exists that you lose one of your earplugs while dancing in the crowd or headbanging yourself into eternity.

 That’s harder with the custom made plugs.
 You’d have to go back to your audiologist and again sit through the whole process.
-And again pay the quiet high price for this plug.
+And again pay the quite high price for this plug.